Mortgage With Judgment And Tax Liens Guidelines

-This BLOG On Qualifying For Mortgage With Judgment And Tax Liens Was Updated On April 5, 2017
+This BLOG On Mortgage With Judgment And Tax Liens Guidelines Was Published On May 1st, 2019

-- Most lenders view borrowers with civil judgments and other public records as higher risk borrowers which might affect the interest rate for the borrower.
+- Most lenders view borrowers with civil judgments and other public records as higher risk borrowers which might affect loan approval

 Conventional Loans Versus FHA Loans